 5. Trade a meat pie for a pot pie

 The pastry in beef pies contains a large amount of saturated fat.
 By switching to a mashed potato topping it will not only save you SmartPoints, but also increase your fibre and nutrient intake.
 Our recipe for beef bourginonne pie with parsnip mash combines the flavours of a hearty beef stew with red wine, mushrooms and plenty of vegies.

-6. A healthier alternative to the classic sticky date pudding
+6. Try our healthier sticky date pudding